Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

   > }
   > ```

-## UnpublishNodes_V1
+### UnpublishNodes_V1

 UnpublishNodes method enables a client to remove nodes from a previously configured DataSetWriter.
-If value of `OpcNodes` attribute is `null` or empty list then the whole DataSetWriter entity is completely removed.
+If value of the `OpcNodes` attribute is `null` or an empty list, then the whole DataSetWriter entity is removed.

-_Note_: If all the nodes from a DataSet are to be unpublished, the DataSetWriter entity is completely removed from the configuration storage.
+_Note_: If all the nodes from a DataSet are to be unpublished, the DataSetWriter entity is removed from the configuration storage.

   _Request_:  follows strictly the request payload schema, the `OpcNodes` attribute being mandatory.